OpenGene/fastp/README.md

 `fastp` supports streaming the passing-filter reads to STDOUT, so that it can be passed to other compressors like `bzip2`, or be passed to aligners like `bwa` and `bowtie2`.
 * specify `--stdout` to enable this mode to stream output to STDOUT
 * for PE data, the output will be interleaved FASTQ, which means the output will contain records like `record1-R1 -> record1-R2 -> record2-R1 -> record2-R2 -> record3-R1 -> record3-R2 ... `
-## interleaved input
+## input from STDIN
-`fastp` also supports interleaved FASTQ input.
-You can specify `--interleaved_in` to indicate that the read1 file you specified by `-i` or `--in1` is interleaved.
-In the interleaved input mode, read2 file is not needed (and not allowed).
+* specify `--stdin` if you want to read the STDIN for processing.
+* if the STDIN is an interleaved paired-end stream, specify `--interleaved_in` to indicate that.
 ## process only part of the data
 If you don't want to process all the data, you can specify `--reads_to_process` to limit the reads to be processed.
 This is useful if you want to have a fast preview of the data quality, or you want to create a subset of the filtered data.
 ## do not overwrite exiting files